 Ian joined the winter CSA and started buying vegetables for the up-and-running Farm Cooking School.
 It wasn't long before Ian and Malaika fell in love and a perfect partnership was created.

 In the summer of 2016, Malaika's old connections at Gravity Hill Farm came back in the form of a lease agreement.
-The owners of Gravity Hill, after 10 years of managing the market farm, were ready to lease the land to younger farmer.
-They offered the farm with all its equipment, fields, market space and commercial kitchen so that Malaika could expand her business.
+The owners of Gravity Hill Farm (Maria Nicolo and David Earling), after 10 years of managing the market farm, were ready to lease the land to a younger farmer so they could focus on education and community building projects.
+Maria and David offered the farm with its equipment, fields, market space and commercial kitchen so that Malaika could expand her business.

 Malaika and her crew of amazing farmers now grow vegetables on both leased properties straddling the river from New Hope to Titusville.
 They are excited to have a public space for customers to interact with the farm and see where their food is grown.
 Ian and his business partner, Shelley Wiseman took over the kitchen at Gravity Hill and now collaborate with the farm to make delicious food with the students of the Farm Cooking School.

-On the new property, The Farm Cooking School, Roots to River Farm, Amanda's Locust Light Farm, and Blossom Hill Flowers have all teamed up to offer an incredible community space for cooking classes, farm-to-table dinners, medicinal herb products and workshops, organic vegetable CSA shares and a weekly farmer's market with organic veggies, pick-your-own, grass-fed local meats and wood-fired pizza.
+On the Gravity Hill property, The Farm Cooking School, Roots to River Farm, Amanda's Locust Light Farm, Blossom Hill Flowers and The Barn at Gravity Hill have all teamed up to offer an incredible community space for cooking classes, farm-to-table dinners, medicinal herb products and workshops, organic vegetable CSA shares, farm-based education and a weekly farmer's market with organic veggies, pick-your-own, grass-fed local meats and wood-fired pizza.